KalebGordon/Kickstarter-Analysis/README.md

 # An Analysis of Kickstarter Campaigns

-## Brief-Description
+## Overview

 An up and coming playright, Louise, wants to start a kickstarter campaign to fund her play.
 She has tasked us with analyzing kickstarter data to determine factors that make a kickstarter campaign successful.
+In this analysis, we look at multiple variables of kickstarter campaigns to determine which are more likely to succeed.

 ## Analysis and Challenges